guilhermepinheirodasilva/KOR-proof-of-concept/README.md

 <p align="center">
   <em>Figure 4 - Dynamic hydrophobicity profile of the KOR–SalA complex.</em>
 </p>

-While the animations shown in Figures 1–6 are visual representations, the underlying data could be extracted in numerical form.

 <p align="center">
   <em>Figure 5 - Ionizability dynamic profile of the KOR–SalA complex.</em>